policykit/policykit/docs/source/gettingstarted.rst

  python manage.py runserver

 | To use PolicyKit, you must set up your own database.
 You can use the default ``sqlite`` or ``mysql`` or another database of your choice.
 Edit the ``DATABASES`` field in ``settings.py`` to point to the right database.
+Django will create the database as long as the parent directory exists.

-| Once you have finished setting up your database, run the following commands to create and apply new migrations:
+| Run the following command to create and set up the database:

 ::

- python manage.py makemigrations
  python manage.py migrate

 | Finally, you need to set up PolicyKit's governance starter kits.
 Run the following command to enter the shell: